 - Not fertile: The sensation in your vagina is dry, and there is little or no visible mucus.

 - Fertile: You have a moist or sticky sensation.
 Your mucus resembles milk or starts to look like egg white, but it breaks when stretched.

 - Most fertile: The sensation is wet and slippery.
-Your mucus is abundant, resembles raw egg white and can be stretched between your fingers without breaking.
+Your mucus is abundant, looks like raw egg white, and can be stretched between your fingers without breaking.

 - Post-ovulation (not fertile): The sensation is dry or sticky.
 The mucus is thick, opaque or white, and much sparser than before ovulation.